jamessimone/james-coding-blog/posts/idiomatic-salesforce-apex.md

 In the end, it's a shame that some of the JSON object being sent to Rollbar made use of reserved words in Apex.
 This isn't something that they, as a vendor, could have anticipated; they have many SDKS across a variety of commonly used languages, and planning out their object structure with deference to one specific language is a little much to ask of anybody.
 Still, it made the object structure less clean than I would have liked.
 That the real world demands us to do things we'd prefer to avoid doing is another important lesson.

 I realize I'm just brushing the surface of an extremely broad topic — "Idiomatic Apex" would be an enormous book, if printed, and Singleton initialization and strong typing is barely a start.
 Have some thoughts on other excellent idiomatic Apex examples?
 Feel free to [reach out](https://www.jamessimone.net/contact/) — perhaps your suggestions will inform more posts on this subject!

+The original version of [Idiomatic Salesforce Apex can be read on my blog.](https://www.jamessimone.net/blog/joys-of-apex/idiomatic-salesforce-apex/)